Non-insulin drugs for treating type 2 diabetes

 - chest infections

-Many medications for type 2 diabetes, besides insulin, can be injected, including:
+Many medications for type 2 diabetes, besides insulin, are available in the form of an injection, including GLP-1 agonists.

 Glucagon-like peptide-1 (GLP-1) agonists